Wellspring Worldwide: History

-Wellspring was founded in 2003 and spun-out of Carnegie Mellon University, initially providing software systems, consulting services and training programs for university technology transfer offices in North America and Europe.
+Wellspring was founded in 2003, spinning out of Pittsburgh-based Carnegie Mellon University and initially providing software systems, consulting services and training programs for university technology transfer offices in North America and Europe.
 Wellspring had European operations in Lisbon, Portugal from 2006-2008 and in Cambridge, United Kingdom from 2008-2011.

+By 2020, Wellspring built its headquarters in Chicago.
+As of 2024, the company enlisted its global headquarters in Arvada, Colorado.

-In 2007, Wellspring launched a services program in partnership with Carnegie Mellon University to help incubate university-based start-up companies following it up with the 2008 launch of the Sophia Knowledge Management System and a Technology Gateway to allow universities to market research projects and intellectual property available for licensing.
+In 2007, Wellspring launched a services program in partnership with Carnegie Mellon University to help incubate university-based start-up companies.
+It was followed by the 2008 release of Sophia Knowledge Management System and Technology Gateway, that allow universities to market research projects and intellectual property available for licensing.

 In January 2010, Wellspring acquired Flintbox, a company founded in 2003 at the University of British Columbia to provide a location for universities to post available research projects and intellectual property.
 Flintbox also provided the technology behind Kauffman's iBridge Network.
 This acquisition was followed in 2011 by the acquisition of online intellectual property marketing site FolioDirect.

-Wellspring Worldwide secured PPP loan from the SBA of $889,700.00 in April, 2020 which was forgiven.
-Protecting 45 jobs and an estimated annual payroll of $4.27 million.